Team

 Graduate Student

 Fanny Zhou is a Ph.D. student in the Biomedical Sciences Program at the University of California San Diego.
 Her work focuses on how protein homeostasis mechanisms regulate hematopoietic stem cell aging.
-Prior to joining the Signer Lab, Fanny was a research associate at Boston Children’s Hospital studying intestinal stem cells using organoid models and at Ohana Biosciences studing male fertility.
+Prior to joining the Signer Lab, Fanny was a research associate at Boston Children’s Hospital studying intestinal stem cells using organoid models and at Ohana Biosciences studying male fertility.
 She earned her M.S. and B.S. in Biochemistry from Brandeis University.
+Fanny was awarded an F31 Ruth L. Kirschstein Individual Predoctoral NRSA Fellowship.

 AJDaniels_1_VerticalAmanda Daniels, M.S.